rlipas/ladon/README.md

 # ladon
-Ladon is a framework for backtesting and running algorithimic trading bots.
+Ladon is a framework for backtesting and running algorithmic trading bots.